awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-technical-details.md

 The similarity threshold is stored in the Vault, as part of the hardware hash\.

-The similarity threshold can be set after an instance is registered using a command like the following:
+The similarity threshold can be set after an instance is registered using a command like the following\.

 On Linux instances: